Kris Shaw

 When you're not working, what are you doing?

-I’m usually at a yoga class or running – as everyone else seems to be at the moment.
-The ever increasing rise of health & wellness industry is really fascinating and it's only going to get bigger and better.
+I'm usually at a yoga class or running -- right now I’m training for the London Marathon.
+The ever increasing rise of the health & wellness industry is really fascinating and it's only going to get bigger and better.

 What advice would you give your younger self?